Home Page

 Objectives

-• To advocate for a stronger long-term care ombudsman program and enhance its effectiveness to serve consumers and their families
+• To advocate for a stronger long-term care ombudsman program and enhance its effectiveness in serving consumers and their families

 • To develop and implement professional education, training, and support programs for long-term care ombudsmen

-• To facilitate information and best practices exchange between long-term care ombudsman programs
+• To facilitate the exchange of information and best practices between long-term care ombudsman programs

 • To collaborate with consumer and advocacy organizations, governmental bodies, and health care providers